OSU-BMBL/BMBL-analysis-notebooks/CellOracle workflow/README.md

 ## Pipeline input
-peak file from scATACseq and Cicero file to build your custom TF-gene linkage, however you can load prebuilt one using co.data

-The Main input for cellorcle in scRNAseq in anndata object
+The Main input for cellorcle in scRNAseq with raw count in anndata object

 ## Pipeline output
 The output is dictionary where key is the celltype and value is the GRN (celltype specific GRN)